 Benefits of LinkedIn for lead generation in B2B marketing

-Before discussing how LinkedIn Lead Gen Forms are revolutionizing lead generation in the B2B industry, let’s clarify exactly why LinkedIn is considered so powerful.
+Before discussing how LinkedIn Lead Gen Forms are revolutionizing lead generation in the B2B industry, let’s see exactly why LinkedIn has become so popular.

-These targeting options include industry, company size, seniority of employees and specific job titles.
-Although some of these targeting options may share similarities with other platforms, you must keep in mind that LinkedIn is specifically designed to encourage workplace networking.
-This makes accessing vital professional information much easier, thus simplifying the construction of targeted audiences.
+Although these targeting options may share similarities with other platforms, LinkedIn is specifically designed to encourage workplace networking.
+This makes accessing vital professional information much easier, and so simplifies the process of creating targeted audiences.

 3. Effective content marketing tool

-The large database of professionals that LinkedIn consists of means that your content has a greater opportunity of being seen by key decision makers and influential individuals.
-This is precisely why 93% of B2B content marketers use LinkedIn to generate organic social marketing traffic, with 77% saying they saw their best organic results from this platform.
+The large database of professionals on LinkedIn allows your content to get noticed by key decision-makers.
+This is why 97% of B2B content marketers use LinkedIn to generate organic traffic, with 77% saying they saw their best organic results from this platform.

 4. Yield greater results

-According to the HubSpot State of Marketing report, placing greater importance on LinkedIn lead generation looks to remain a top marketing priority for businesses moving forward.
-This is due to the consistent delivery of results achieved by the social platform.
+According to HubSpot’s State of Marketing report, placing greater importance on LinkedIn lead generation is likely to remain a top marketing priority for businesses this year.

 5. Valuable lead source

-Discover more about the anatomy of LinkedIn ads in this article.
+How to create ads on LinkedIn?
+Discover more about the anatomy of LinkedIn Ads in this article.

 The traditional way to generate B2B leads with LinkedIn Ads

-One way businesses generate leads on LinkedIn is by employing LinkedIn Ads.
-These ads allow users to link their banner with a landing page.
-This way, when a user clicks on the ad, they will be directed to the advertiser’s website, as shown below.
+LinkedIn Ads allow users to link their banner with a landing page.
+When users click on the ad, they’ll be directed to the advertiser’s website (as shown below).

-Here, they can fill out the landing page form and read more about the product or service the advertiser is promoting.
-However, this strategy comes with some challenges for marketers.
+There, they can fill out the landing page form and read more about the product or service the advertiser is promoting.
+As ideal as it may sound, this strategy comes with some challenges for marketers.

-- When a web page takes too much time to load, people leave the page.
-Statistics show that if a page takes more than three seconds to load, over 50% of visitors will leave the site.
+• Higher bounce rates.
+If a page takes more than three seconds to load, over 40% of visitors will leave the site.

-- More people browse the Internet through mobile phones.
-In fact, over 60.67% of global website traffic was generated through mobile phones.
+• Lack of mobile optimization.
+Over 55% of global website traffic comes from mobile phones.
 If your website landing pages aren’t 100% mobile-oriented, you’ll lose this traffic.

-- Adding too many fields to your forms deter leads and negatively impact your conversion rate.
-One of the most important lead gen forms best practices to abide by is to keep fields to between 3-5.
-By reducing your number of fields to four or less, you can even increase your conversions by up to 160%.
+• Form data limitations.
+Adding too many fields to your forms deter leads and negatively impact your conversion rate.
+By reducing your number of fields to four or fewer, you can even increase your conversions by up to 160%.

 What are LinkedIn Lead Gen Forms?

-To acquire lead information, you can incorporate the form into your sponsored content campaigns.
-You can use them on new campaigns or add them to old ones.
-It works with the different ads available on LinkedIn sponsored content and InMail, which is accessible through mobile and desktop.
+To collect more lead data, you can add this form to your sponsored content campaigns.
+Or, use them on new campaigns or add them to old ones.
+Basically, these forms work with the different ads available on LinkedIn sponsored content and InMail, which is accessible through mobile and desktop.

 Advantages of using LinkedIn Lead Gen Forms